 In November, the Quad alliance held its largest naval military drills in the Indian Ocean.
 This move is a direct message to Chinese ambitions in the Indo-Pacific.
 The Quad, founded in 2007, disbanded following Chinese and Australian criticism.
 The geopolitical landscape is now different.
 Quad alliance members are at odds with CCP policies in the region.
 China claims the energy-rich Paracel Islands, ignoring the Philippines, Malaysia, Vietnam, and Taiwan claims.
 A 2016 UN tribunal labelled Chinese claims unlawful.
 The Quad itself has no coherent strategy to address their Chinese competition.

 Quad discussions to create a belt and road initiative alternative failed.
 It is unlikely the Quad at present will sway Chinese ambitions significantly.
 A $200 million fishery complex to be built 200km at Daru Island supports this.
 The area has no commercial fishing activities.
 CCP controlled fisheries are trained to support the military.
 Armed fishing militias play a major role in CCP strategy.
 These militias have engaged in hybrid warfare with US naval vessels.
-The new base not only provides China a new intelligence base but a potential military launchpad in the grey zone.
+The new base not only provides China with a new intelligence base but a potential military launchpad in the grey zone and further Chinese intelligence operations in Australia.

 Image: NHK World (link)